cozymol/cozymol/README.md

 - 👋 Hi, I’m @cozymol
 - 👀 I’m interested in Homelab and Linux, Server, Docker..
 - 🌱 I’m currently learning all of that stuff :P
-- 📫 How to reach me ... pls dont do so ?
-- 😄 Pronouns: ...
-Big PP

 ⚡⚡⚡
 The heart of my current homelab setup revolves around my TrueNAS Scale server.
 It hosts a variety of Docker containers, providing entertainment for both myself and my family through our Plex media library.